VCCRI/Spliceogen/README.md

 ESE = Enhancer (ESRseq)

-So for example, "gsDonRef" is the GeneSplicer score representing donor motif strength for the reference sequence, whereas "mesDonAlt" is the MaxEntScan score representing acceptor motif strength for the alternative sequence.
+So for example, the column "gsDonRef" contains GeneSplicer scores representing donor motif strength for the reference sequence, whereas "mesDonAlt" consists of MaxEntScan scores representing acceptor motif strength for the alternative sequence.

 ### Output Files

 All scores and predictions can be found in the Spliceogen/output directory in a tab delimited format suitable for ANNOVAR annotation.
 Multiple output files are provided for each input VCF/BED.
 This includes one master file containing all scores for all variants, as well as several additional files containing only variants identified as most likely to be disruptive, ranked in descending order.
 The specific files generated are as follows:

+1) "$file"_out.txt:

-1) "$file"_out.txt:	Contains all scores generated for every variant, sorted in ascending chromosomal/start position order.
+Contains all scores generated for every variant, sorted in ascending chromosomal/start position order.

+2) "$file"_withinSS.txt:

-2) "$file"_withinSS.txt:	Contains all variants that overlap annotated splice sites, alongside relevant scores and gene/exon information.
+Contains all variants that overlap annotated splice sites, alongside relevant scores and gene/exon information.
 Variants are sorted by donor/acceptor score decrease, such that the variants most likely to disrupt existing donor/acceptor splice sites appear at the top of this file.

+3) "$file"_donorCreating.txt

-3) "$file"_donorCreating.txt	Contains variants outside of existing splice sites that are predicted to create donor motifs, ranked by P value, based on a logistic regression model of the MaxEntScan and GeneSplicer scores of known donor creating variants (discussed below)
+Contains variants outside of existing splice sites that are predicted to create donor motifs, ranked by P value, based on a logistic regression model of the MaxEntScan and GeneSplicer scores of known donor creating variants (discussed below)

+4) "$file"_acceptorCreating.txt

-4) "$file"_acceptorCreating.txt		Same as above, but for acceptor creating variants.
+Same as above, but for acceptor creating variants.

+5) "$file"_bpOutput.txt

-5) "$file"_bpOutput.txt			Contains Branchpointer prediction scores, including whether the variant is predicted to create or remove a branchpoint, based on the recommended Branchpointer thresholds.
+Contains Branchpointer prediction scores, including whether the variant is predicted to create or remove a branchpoint, based on the recommended Branchpointer thresholds.

 ## Database
 A genome-wide SNV database is available for [download](https://github.com/VCCRI/Spliceogen/tree/master/database).
 It contains MaxEntScan, GeneSplicer and ESRseq prediction scores for all possible variants at every genomic position within all gencode-annotated multi-exon transcripts.
 Both hg19 and hg38 are available.